 We work with all disciplines in the social sciences and humanities.
 In Elevate, we’ve worked with scholars in Film Studies, Archaeology, Anthropology, Gender Studies, Urban Studies, Sociology, Education, Media and Communication, English, Literature, Labor Studies, Art History, and Religious Studies.
 Many of our students are writing across disciplines.

-For the hot seat, you submit a short writing sample (up to 5 pages) a few days before we come together as a group.
+For the hot seat, you submit a short writing sample (up to 1500 words) a few days before we come together as a group.
 That gives the Elevate editors time to review your work.
 When we come together as a group, the editor shares your work on the screen and you have a conversation about the writing (essentially, we’re having a writing workshop).
 In this format, you have the opportunity to see other Elevate members’ workand hear editorial feedback.
 This can give you loads of insight into your own writing.

 Should I just work one-on-one with a developmental editor?

 There are many amazing developmental editors you can work with.
 The issue with post-production editing (or editing after you’ve completed a manuscript) is that if that editor identifies an issue in need of serious revision, it can be too late to make those revisions.
 In Elevate, you receive feedback as you’re writing, and instruction that ensures you start strong.
 That way, you don’t end up in the position of laboring over a chapter or entire book for months or even years then feeling like you have to start from scratch...again.

 Would Elevate be good for me if I haven’t written anything yet?

 Yes.
 We havea specific success path for authorswho are just startingso that they can identify their main argument then start their book overview and outline.
 As long as you have all of your research complete, you’ll be able to work with us.

 I’m writing my second book.
 Can I still join?